 County: Stoddard, Scott

-A total of 40 tornadoes are a part of the SPC Database, December 14-15, 1971.
+A total of 40 tornadoes are a part of the Storm Prediction Center (SPC) Database, December 14-15, 1971.
 Most that occurred on the 15th were during the early AM hours.
 We look at one of those in this summary.
 It was given a rating of F2 and had an intermittent path of 22+ miles through from Bell City to Scott City in Missouri.
 There is a discrepancy on path length.
 Storm Data states 22 miles while SPC states 27 miles.

 There was damage to a farm near the development point SW of Bell City.
 On the north edge of town there were several businesses and homes that sustained damage.
-Just south of Mesler, 4 box cars of a freight train were lifted off their tracks.
-Two barns and business were damaged near Oran.
+Just south of Messler, four box cars of a freight train were lifted off their tracks.
+Two barns and businesses were damaged near Oran.

 In the Illmo area, a man was killed when his mobile home was destroyed.

 SPC Coordinates: 37.02 / -89.85 End: 37.25 / -89.48